bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Released with JavaScript Support, Coroutines and more.md

 As mentioned above, all language features in Kotlin 1.1, including coroutines, work on both JVM/Android and JavaScript.
 (Reflection for JavaScript is not available, but we’re looking into it.)
 This means that a web application can be written entirely in Kotlin, and we already have some experience doing that inside JetBrains.
 We will publish tutorials and other materials about this soon.
 Kotlin for JavaScript has dynamic types to interoperate with “native” JavaScript code.
 To use well-known libraries through typed APIs, you can use the  [ts2kt converter](http://github.com/kotlin/ts2kt)  together with headers from  [DefinitelyTyped](http://github.com/DefinitelyTyped/DefinitelyTyped) .
 We support both Node.js and the browser.
-The Kotlin Standard Library is available for use through <code>npm</code>.
+The Kotlin Standard Library is available for use through `npm`.
 Read more in our  [docs](http://kotlinlang.org/docs/reference/js-overview.html) .
 ## Tooling